annotorious/annotorious-v1/readme.md

         strokeWidth: 2 //stroke width of axes [1-12]
     },

     arrowMode: false, //if true, enable the arrowMode

+    francyBox: false, //if true, enable the Fancy Box Selector

     editor: { //properties for editor GUI widget
         enterText: true, //if false, not show the textarea or select for enter text
         saveReadOnly: false, // if true, the new annotation is 'read-only' (the users can't delete or edit the new annotation - does not apply to edited annotations)